stickerum/contourer/docs/development.md

 # Development

-To run your local copy of Contourer for development follow these steps
+Run your local copy of Contourer for development

 ## Install